Mining Climate Models for Seasonal Forecasts

 However, scientists use similar computer models for long simulations of the Earth’s pre-industrial climate.
 Those model simulations—and there are many—already exist and are freely available to anyone doing climate change studies.
 Newman and his colleagues decided they would try developing seasonal forecasts from these existing climate model simulations, instead of making new model computations.

-Hui Ding, the paper’s lead author and also a CIRES scientist working in NOAA’s Physical Sciences Division, wrote a computer program that searched the huge database of climate model simulations to find the best matches to the current observed ocean surface conditions in a given region of interest.
+Hui Ding, the paper’s lead author and also a CIRES scientist working in NOAA’s Physical Sciences Laboratory, wrote a computer program that searched the huge database of climate model simulations to find the best matches to the current observed ocean surface conditions in a given region of interest.
 To get the seasonal forecast, the researchers tracked how these model-analogs evolved within the simulation over the next several months.

 They found that the model-analog technique was as skillful as more traditional forecasting methods.
 This means that long-existing climate model simulations are useful as an independent way to produce seasonal climate forecasts, including seasonal El Niño-related forecasts.
 “Instead of relying only on sophisticated forecast systems to forecast El Niño, we can mine these model runs and find good enough analogs to develop a current forecast,” he said.